Our WUMC Merchandise Shop is Live! Share your faith and spark conversations in the community by grabbing WUMC gear today.Shop WUMC Merch Here!

 Join us every Sunday from 12:30-2:00 pm in the Youth Room for an exciting blend of faith, fun, and fellowship.
 We start by playing games and sharing a meal before exploring a Bible story through study, creativity, prayer, and wondering how God is calling us to love our neighbors.

-Please contact Zach Griggs ( or 757-229-1771, x 251) for questions regarding children and youth ministries.
+Please contact Zach Griggs at the button below or call 757-229-1771, x 251 with questions regarding children and youth ministries.

 We are a Safe Sanctuaries church, to view our policy, see below.